 Requirements for Stormwater Management Plans are outlined within the Stormwater Management Best Management Practices Guidelines (MOE, March 2003).
-Stormwater Management Plans are prepared in support of individual development applications.
+Stormwater Management Plans are prepared in support of individual development applications and build upon guidance from higher level studies such as the SWS and SIS.
 The stormwater management plans complement the planning process associated with Draft Plans of Subdivision or individual Site Plans.
 Stormwater management reporting associated with this planning stage would be the "Functional Design" plan.
 Subsequently, in support of final subdivision design, a "Detailed Design" plan is prepared.